jnovajosky/moodle-enroll_apply/README.md

 # Description
-The enrolment plugin "enrol on approval" add an approval step into the course enrolment process.
+A fork of the Emeneo Plugin - Enrolment upon Approval The enrolment plugin "enrol on approval" add an approval step into the course enrolment process.
 Users will be informed by mail as soon as their course application has been approved/rejected.